-BEIJING (AP) - China's top official on work safety was fired and is a suspect in a corruption investigation, state media said Wednesday, weeks after one of the country's worst industrial accidents in years.
+BEIJING (AP) - State media say China's top official on work safety has been fired and is a suspect in a corruption investigation.

-BEIJING (AP) — China's top official on work safety was fired and is a suspect in a corruption investigation, state media said Wednesday, weeks after one of the country's worst industrial accidents in years.
+BEIJING (AP) — State media say China's top official on work safety has been fired and is a suspect in a corruption investigation.